sidewayss/html-elements/README.md

 ## `input-num`
 If you want to jump right in, the test/demo app is [here](https://sidewayss.github.io/html-elements/apps/input-num).

 Based on an informal survey and my own repeated frustrations, it became clear to me that not only is `<input type="number"/>` truly ["the worst" HTML input](https://www.google.com/search?q=the+worst+html+input), but that I could no longer continue to use it.
 I spent over a decade programming for finance executives and financial analysts, so I spent a lot of time in Excel.
 Regardless of the brand, spreadsheets have a model for inputting numbers that is tried and true.
-So I decided to create a custom element that imitates a spreadsheet, while maintaining consistency with the default `<input type="number"/>` as implemented by the major browsers.
+I decided to create a custom element that imitates a spreadsheet, while maintaining consistency with the default `<input type="number"/>` as implemented by the major browsers.

 ### Features
-`<input type="number">` emulation:
+`<input type="number"/>` emulation:
 - The `max` and `min` attributes prevent input outside their range.
 - Spinner buttons appear on hover (but not while inputting via keyboard).
 - The `step` attribute defines the spin increment.
+- Focus: you can activate the element via mouse, touch, or keyboard (`Tab` key).
+Clicking on the spinners activates the outer element and keeps the spinners visible until it loses focus.
+See "For keyboard users" below for some differences.
-- Validation of contents: Unlike Chrome, it doesn't prevent the entry of any characters.
+- Validation: Unlike Chrome, it doesn't prevent the entry of any characters.
 It's more like Firefox/Safari.
 It allows you to enter anything from a keyboard, but it won't let you commit a non-number.
 You must cancel or otherwise blur the element.
-The `keyup` event calls `this.classList.add("NaN")` if the contents are not a number.
-Styling `.NaN {}` is up to you.<br>
+The `keyup` event adds the `"NaN"` class if the contents are not a number.
+Styling `.NaN` is up to you.<br>
 A non-number is defined as:<br>
 &emsp;`!Number.isNaN(val ?
 Number(val) : NaN)`<br>
 Where `val` is the attribute value: a string or `null`.
-It allows any number, but it's strict about the conversion, excluding `""` and `null`.
+It allows any number, but it's strict about the conversion, excluding `""`, `null`, and numbers with text prefixes or suffixes that `parseFloat()` converts.

 Spreadsheet emulation:
 - It stores an underlying `Number` separate from the formatted display, which is a `String` that includes non-numeric characters.
 Inputting via keyboard/pad reveals the underlying, unformatted value.
 - Keyboard input requires user confirmation via the `Enter` key or an `OK` button.
 The user can cancel the input via the `Esc` key, a `Cancel` button, or by setting the focus elsewhere.
 Cancelling reverts to the previous value.
 - Spreadsheets have their own number formatting lingo.
 JavaScript provides [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), which is wrapped up in [locales](https://en.wikipedia.org/wiki/Locale_(computer_software)).<br>`<input-num>` has `data-digits`, `data-locale`, `data-currency`,`data-accounting`, and `data-units` attributes for formatting.
 I have not implemented any of the `Intl.NumberFormat` rounding options yet.

-Additional features:
-- Optional (default is on) auto-width based on max, min, digits, units, locale, currency, accounting, and font settings.
-- Optional (default is on) auto-scaling of the spinner and confirm buttons.
-- Optional (default is on) right-alignment of formatted numbers.
+- Optional (default is on) right-alignment of numbers.
 If you want to view a group of numbers in a vertical list, right-alignment is essential.
 Financials require it.
-Keyboard input is always left-aligned, like a spreadsheet.
+Spreadsheets display and input numbers right-aligned.

+Additional features:
+- Optional (default is on) auto-width based on `max`, `min`, `digits`, `units`, `locale`, `currency`, `accounting`, and CSS font properties.
+- Optional (default is on) auto-scaling of the spinner and confirm buttons for different font sizes.
 - Units suffixes, but WYSIWYG.
-I do not use `Intl.NumberFormat` units because I don't see a way to do exponents.
+I don't use `Intl.NumberFormat` units because I don't see a way to do exponents.
 If someone can explain that to me and convince me that they need it, I'll add it.
 - `data-delay` and `data-interval` properties to control the timing of spinning.

+For keyboard users:
+- When you use the `Tab` key to activate the element, the outer element, not the `<input>` gets the focus.
+In this state you can spin via the up and down arrow keys.
+Pressing `Tab` again sets focus to the `<input>`.
+The next `Tab` blurs the element entirely.
+- When you use `Shift+Tab` to activate the element, the `<input>` gets the focus.
+The next `Shift+Tab` activates the outer element.
+The next one blurs the element.

 ### Attributes & Properties
 HTML Attributes / JavaScript Properties, property names excludes the "data-" prefix: